ALLEN Overseas launches Leader Batch for 12th pass, dropper, and repeater students targeting to ace NEET (UG) 2025

 On the other hand, in response to the increasing demand from students who wish to improve their NEET (UG) score in their next attempt, ALLEN Overseas has announced the launch of the LEADER BATCH, designed specifically for Grade XII pass and droppers/repeaters aiming to excel in NEET (UG) 2025.
 This comprehensive program, led by ALLEN Overseas' expert faculty, focuses on fortifying foundational knowledge by providing conceptual clarity for CBSE Grade XI and XII topics.
 The LEADER BATCH offers engaging and interactive classes, regular assessments, and structured feedback, enabling students to identify their strengths and areas for improvement.
 This ensures continuous progress and thorough preparation for the NEET exam.

-The Leader Batch starts on June 20 with offline classes available at ALLEN Overseas UAE centres in Bur Dubai, Abu Dhabi, and Sharjah, and online classes accessible in Muscat (Oman), Saudi Arabia, Qatar, and Bahrain.
-Students can also avail up to 90 percentile scholarships for the course based on their NEET (UG) 2024 Score or SPOT Test.
+The LEADER Batch starts on June 20 with offline classes available at ALLEN Overseas UAE centres in Bur Dubai, Abu Dhabi, and Sharjah, and online classes accessible in Muscat (Oman), Saudi Arabia, Qatar, and Bahrain.
+Students can also avail up to 90 percent scholarship for the course based on their NEET (UG) 2024 Score or SPOT Test.
 Interest Candidates can register themselves for LEADER BATCH by clicking here.

 Building on this momentum, ALLEN Overseas has introduced the innovative IITD Cruise Course, designed to help students achieve their aspirations of joining the prestigious IIT Delhi Abu Dhabi campus.
 Developed by ALLEN experts, this meticulously tailored 1-month program aims to enhance students' capabilities and prepare them for the IIT Delhi Abu Dhabi campus admissions process.
 Launched on May 21, this course is available at ALLEN Overseas UAE centres in Abu Dhabi, Bur Dubai, and Sharjah, specifically targeting UAE residents of Indian origin.
 Aspiring students can connect with our experts for more information and enrollment or click here to apply.